shuai-xu/flink/docs/dev/table/hive_compatibility.md

 In Flink SQL Cli, we can start using Hive.

 ```
-// See the catalog 'myhive' in the yaml config file is registered successfully and showing up here
+# ------ See the catalog 'myhive' in the yaml config file is registered successfully and showing up here ------

 Flink SQL> show catalogs;
 myhive
 builtin

-// Set the default catalog and database to be 'myhive' catalog and the 'default' database
+# ------ Set the default catalog and database to be 'myhive' catalog and the 'default' database ------

 Flink SQL> use myhive.default;

-// See the previously registered table 'mytable'
+# ------ See the previously registered table 'mytable' ------

 Flink SQL> show tables;
 mytable

-// The table schema that Flink sees are the same that we created in Hive,  two columns - name as string and value as double
+# ------ The table schema that Flink sees is the same that we created in Hive, two columns - name as string and value as double ------
 Flink SQL> describe mytable;
 root
  |-- name: name